renovate-bot/gemini-cli-extensions-_-bigquery-data-analytics/README.md

 ## Why Use the BigQuery Data Analytics Extension?

-*   **Natural Language Management:** Stop wrestling with complex commands.
-Explore schemas and query data by describing what you want in plain English.
+* **Natural Language to data analytics :** Find required BigQuery tables and ask analytical questions in natural language.
 * **Seamless Workflow:** Stay in your CLI.
-No need to constantly switch contexts to the GCP console for common database tasks.
+No need to constantly switch contexts to the GCP console for generating analytical insights.
-*   **Code Generation:** Accelerate development by asking Gemini to generate data classes and other code snippets based on your table schemas.
+* **Run advanced analytics :** Generate forecasts, run a contributions analysis using built-in advanced tools.

 ## Prerequisites